coins/bitcoin-scripts/composite-opcodes.md

 ```

 ## OP_MOD2
-Modulo 2 implementend with _"hints"_.
-So the result of the operation is given to us in the unlocking script and we only _verify_ the result of the operation.
+Modulo 2 implemented with _"hints"_.
+The result of the operation is given to us in the unlocking script and we just _verify_ the correctness of the result.
 This is more efficient than computing the result ourselves.

 ```
 <X>